 Safety Net Sessions with Career Services

-Lynn Brown and Lori Geres will be hosting informal Safety Net sessions for any and all faculty and staff who would like to come in for some career services assistance: a quick resume session, tips on writing a cover letter, exploring LinkedIn as an option for job searches.
+Lori Geres will be hosting informal Safety Net sessions for any and all faculty and staff who would like to come in for some career services assistance: a quick resume session, tips on writing a cover letter, exploring LinkedIn as an option for job searches.

 Join the Marylhurst Career Network Group on LinkedIn.
 This group has 950 members consisting of alumni, faculty, staff and current students and is focused on professional networking and support.
 Lynn Brown and Lori Geres manage this group and post information regarding new work trends, career service tips as well as job postings specifically for our Marylhurst community.
 (You will need a LinkedIn profile.
-If you don’t have one, Lynn and Lori will provide guidance in one of the Safety Net sessions.)
+If you don’t have one, Lori will provide guidance in one of the Safety Net sessions.)

 One-on-one Sessions with Career Services